This series does not cover learning Java or installing the JDK. You should have the Java 8 JDK installed already.

 Before we setup Forge and IDEA, we need to configure Gradle (the build system Forge mods use) to have more RAM available, otherwise we will not be able to decompile and deobfuscate Minecraft.
 Open the file at

 ~ is your user directory) and create it if it does not exist.
 Add this to the file to instruct Gradle to use at most 3 gigabytes of memory:

 We’ll need to make a couple of additions to the

 build.gradle file that is part of the Forge MDK.
 This will configure IDEA and Gradle to use Java 8 to compile our project, allowing us to use the shiny new Java 8 features.

 Now, to setup Forge and create the IDEA configurations we will need, run this command.
 (Replace

 eclipse if you are using Eclipse and remove the leading

 ./ if you are using Windows)

 Note: This may take a while to run, depending on the speed of your computer.

-Now, if everything ran successfully, you should have a file that has the
+Now, if everything ran sucessfully, you should have a file that has the

 .ipr extension in your mod folder.
 Launch IDEA and after doing so, click the Import Project button and open the